antoinecarme/pyaf/README.md

 Documentation
 ----------------

-An introdcutory notebook to the time series forecasting with PyAF is available here (https://github.com/antoinecarme/pyaf/blob/master/docs/PyAF_Introduction.ipynb).
+An [introductory notebook](https://github.com/antoinecarme/pyaf/blob/master/docs/PyAF_Introduction.ipynb) to the time series forecasting with PyAF is available here.
 It contains some real-world examples and use cases.

 The code is not yet fully documented.
 This is a top priority.